-In this free without prejudice letter example, our client was employed with great success for 8 years, but then his company was taken over by a large corporation.
+In this without prejudice letter example, our client was employed with great success for 8 years, but then his company was taken over by a large corporation.
 Shortly after that he was ‘made redundant’, although of course this was tantamount to unfair dismissal, and he should have been protected by the ‘TUPE‘ legislation.
 Here we write to the employer asking for a settlement agreement exit package.

 Download this without prejudice letter template and adapt it for use in your own UK workplace dispute.

 If you’ve been invited to a without prejudice meeting, read our expert information on how to prepare beforehand, and behave during this meeting.

 I have been instructed by my Client, [Your name], in respect of your recent without prejudice discussions.
 I would be grateful if you would note our interest and ensure that future correspondence is directed to this office.
 Your offer of £20,000 to terminate his employment is rejected.